English 344

 Geoffrey of Monmouth, The History of the Kings of Britain, trans.
 Michael A. Faletra (Broadview)

 King Arthur's Death, ed.
-Larry D. Benson and James Dean (TEAMS; also available for free online)
+Larry D. Benson and James Dean (TEAMS; also available for free online here)

-Note that some of the links in the syllabus are not yet (September 29, 2012) live; in addition, remember that this version of the syllabus will be updated throughout the course, so you should get in the habit of checking it regularly
+This version of the syllabus will be updated throughout the course.
+You should get in the habit of checking it regularly.

 Visit the Arthur in History page